 There are some digital accounts that you can look into.
 Loot is a digital current account which offers a Mastercard and online banking: loot.io

 Registering with the Police

-If you have a Tier 4 Visa or an Extended Student Visitor Visa you will also need to register with the police for a Biometric Residence Permit.
+If you have a Tier 4 Visa or a Short Term Student Visitor Visa you will also need to register with the police for a Biometric Residence Permit.

 It will cost £34 to register with the police and you will also need a letter from the school and two passport sized photographs for your application.
 If you don’t register with the police it might affect any visa applications you make in the future, so it is very important that you register within 7 days of coming to the UK.